siahsang/red-utils/README.md

 ## Getting Started ##

 ### Requirements ##
-Install Redis or using following command if you have Docker installed
+Install Redis or use the following command if you have Docker installed
 ```
 docker run --name some-redis  -e ALLOW_EMPTY_PASSWORD=yes -p 6379:6379 --rm -it redis
 ```